CM-lifts for Isogeny Classes of Shimura F-crystals over Finite Fields

 {\bf 1.3.
-The classical PEL context.} This is the context in which there exists a principal polarization $\lambda_A$ of $A$ and there exists a $\dbZ_{(p)}$-subalgebra $\scrB$ of $\End(M)$ of crystalline realizations of $\dbZ_{(p)}$-endomorphisms of $A$, such that the following two conditions hold:
+The classical PEL context.} This is the context in which there exists a principal polarization $\lambda_A$ of $A$ and there exists a $\dbZ_{(p)}$-subalgebra $\Theta$ of $\End(M)$ formed by crystalline realizations of $\dbZ_{(p)}$-endomorphisms of $A$, such that the following two conditions hold: